-Between 2000 and the present, the Museum has grown from one operating locomotive to three with a fourth in the near future.
+Between 2000 and the present, the Museum has grown from one operating locomotive to fourth.
 The passenger car fleet and cabooses can handle over 350 passengers per train.
 A 7000 sq ft shop with two track bays was built, and a 1905 Kansas City, Mexico, and Orient Railway Company Depot was restored in 2005.
 ORM is handling a growing number of passengers annually, from approximately 150 in 2003 to over 16,000 in 2008.

 The efforts of the Museum have been and continue to be supported by many people and organizations including; members of the Chapter, former State Senator Dave Herbert, the BNSF Railway, the Union Pacific Railroad, the A-OK Railroad, Farmrail, the Kiamichi Railroad, Bob Hussey Construction, Bags Inc., COPTA, the City of Oklahoma City, and the many visitors who visit the Museum annually.
 The Museum is also a member of the Oklahoma City Community Foundation which allows donations to be made and invested on behalf of the Museum.
 The Museum is a 501 c Non Profit tax exempt Oklahoma Corporation and, as of this time, has no debt: it operates within its budget on an annual basis.
 The growing membership, of approximately 200 members, has around 50 active members.
 Railroad operations are under the Federal Railroad Administration (FRA), and the Museum is a member of the American Alliance of Museums (AAM), The American Association for State and Local History, (AASLH), the Oklahoma Museum Association (OMA), the Association of Tourist Railroads & Railway Museums (ATRRM), the National Railway Historic Society (NRHS), Frontier Country Tourism Association, and is an associate member of the Adventure District of Oklahoma City.